nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

     """
     Restrict the allowed column names to a well-defined list.
     This improves introspection capabilities and security.
+    Mutually exclusive with the `columnsEnum` argument.
     """
     columns: [String!]

+    """
+    Use an existing enumeration type to restrict the allowed columns to a predefined list.
+    This allowes you to re-use the same enum for multiple fields.
+    Mutually exclusive with the `columns` argument.
+    """
+    columnsEnum: String
 ) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```